-Goal LU-1 To provide a balanced City consisting of residential, commercial, and employment uses consistent with the character, environmental resources and vision of the community.
-Dolicy III 1 1 The City chall support implementation of efforts to diversify redevalor and Policy LU-1.1 The City shall support implementation of efforts to diversify, redevelop and enhance the city's north end in collaboration with appropriate federal, state, regional, and private stakeholders, with a focus on developing employment opportunities, especially for young adults.
+Goal LU-1 alanced City consisting of residential, commercial, and employment It with the character, environmental resources and vision of the Policy LU-1.1 The City shall support implementation of efforts to diversify, redevelop and enhance the city's north end in collaboration with appropriate federal, state, regional, and private stakeholders, with a focus on developing employment opportunities, especially for young adults.
 Policy LU-1.2 The City shall protect the Ocean Drive neighborhood and southerly portions of the city, by maintaining an emphasis on very low density residential uses, conservation and enhancement of exceptional natural resources, and appropriate public recreation.
 Policy LU-1.3 The City shall work with state regional agencies and private property owners to maintain viable maritime uses and public access within the city's harbor area, while also supporting uses necessary to accommodate tourism.
 Policy LU-1.4 The City shall maintain design standards to protect historic structures, maintain the heritage of the community, and maintain views and access to the harbor and waterfront areas.
 Policy LU-1.5 The City shall encourage the use of the Floating Zone Overlay in the Waterfront Business, Traditional Maritime, or Commercial / Industrial zoning districts including the Innovation Hub Area.
 This could include the use of alternative performance-oriented development standards, mixed uses, and other development and planning techniques that will support a vibrant and flexible economic opportunity area.
 Policy LU-1.6 The City shall encourage upgrading, beautification, revitalization, and environmentally appropriate reuse of existing commercial areas.